ethan-clark-rams/ethan-clark-rams/README.md

 ### Hi there 👋

-**ethan-clark-rams/ethan-clark-rams** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on getting my bachelor's degree in CS (B.S) & DS (B.A) at URI.
 - 🌱 I’m currently learning Comp Sci and other cool stuff.
 - 👯 I’m looking to collaborate on some cool projects.